Kentico/xperience-dynamics365-sales/README.md

 ![Page URL creation](/Assets/pageurlcolumn.png)

 7. Note the name of the new column (e.g. "cr0a3_pageurl") and the table name (e.g. "cr0a3_pagevisit").
-8. In your Xperience CMS project, create a custom `IDynamics365EntityMapper` as described in the [Synchronizing other activity types](#synchronizing-other-activity-types) section.
+8. In your Xperience CMS project, create a custom `IDynamics365EntityMapper` as described in the [Activity synchronization](#activity-synchronization) section.
 You can copy the code from [`DefaultDynamics365EntityMapper`](/CMSModules/Kentico.Xperience.Dynamics365.Sales/Services/Implementations/DefaultDynamics365EntityMapper.cs) to get started.

 9. Use the `MapActivityType` method to translate the Xperience activity name "pagevisit" into your custom Dynamics 365 activity name noted in __step 7__: